Scaphoid Fracture Specialist in Dallas, Texas

 Surgery for scaphoid fractures can be done through a tiny incision when the bone fragments do not need to be reduced or manipulated.
 Otherwise, a small incision at the base of the thumb is needed.
 Headless screws are used to hold the scaphoid bone in position while it heals and cast or splint is worn for some time following surgery.

-Scaphoid Fracture Recovery
+Scaphoid and Wrist Fracture Recovery

 Most of the time, it can take a scaphoid fracture a few months to heal.
 You will participate in hand therapy rehabilitation once the cast is removed.
 You should also avoid gripping and heavy lifting, as well as contact sports until your doctor clears you to do so.